northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::

 ::::{dropdown} When will my job start?
-You can list information on your job’s start time using the squeue command:
+You can list information on your job’s start time using the `squeue`git  command:

 :::{code} bash
-squeue --user=your-username --start
+squeue -u $USER --start
 :::
 Note that Slurm’s estimated start time can be a bit inaccurate.
 This is because Slurm calculates this estimation off the jobs that are currently running or queued in the system.
 Any job that is submitted after yours with a higher priority may delay your job.
 Alternatively, if jobs complete in less time than they've requested, more jobs can start sooner than anticipated.

-For more information on the squeue command, take a look at our Useful Slurm Commands information or visit the Slurm page on squeue
+For more information on the `squeue` command, take a look at our Useful Slurm Commands information or visit the Slurm page on squeue
 ::::

 ::::{dropdown} Why can’t I submit jobs anymore?